 How to Manage Finances at Home While Living Abroad

-Use all electronic means available to help you manage your finances abroad.
+Use all electronic means available to manage your finances from abroad.

 When you're living abroad for a time, how do you arrange your affairs and manage your finances at home?
 Issues like accessing money, managing payments, paying taxes, and dealing with property can seem overwhelming.
 Here are some options and tips for how to manage your finances at home while living abroad.